The impact of High Heat on Port Infrastructure

 Mitigating risk

 Although high-heat environments inevitably impact all lighting solutions, there are effective ways to mitigate and manage these issues to ensure a prolonged impact.
-LED Lighting, for instance, may experience lumen depreciation and color shift due to heat.
-However, investing in LED lighting that not only delivers superior efficiencies but is also specifically designed and built with air ventilation and quality components tailored to the environment, such as aluminum, can significantly extend its lifespan and save costs in the long run.
+LED Lighting, for instance, may experience lumen depreciation and colour shift due to heat.
+However, investing in LED lighting that not only delivers superior efficiencies but is also specifically designed and built with air ventilation and quality components tailored to the environment, such as aluminium, can significantly extend its lifespan and save costs in the long run.

 At Midstream, we understand the challenges presented by high heat environments.
 That is why we take great care in designing our LED lighting to meet these unique demands.
 Our LED lighting is built to the highest standards, incorporating features such as inbuilt air circulation, fixed secondary optics, and silicon-based thermal pads.
 Additionally, our solutions are tailored specifically for hot climates, offering protection against the negative effects of solar heat.
 We achieve this by including elements like solar covers and painting luminaire bodies white, which can lower temperatures by approximately 50°C.